HMH - Breast Surgery - Hackensack | Hackensack Meridian Health

 Our Services

-Advanced breast surgery: Some of the things that go into making a decision include tumor size, its location, breast size and the preferences of the individual patient.
+Some of the things that go into making a decision include: tumor size, location, breast size and the preferences of the individual patient.
 Some of the surgical options that may be offered for breast surgery include:

-• Options for mastectomy: Our surgeons are experienced performing the different types of mastectomy and reconstruction:
+Our surgeons are experienced performing the different types of mastectomy and reconstructions such as:

 • Some women having skin-sparing mastectomy can have nipple-sparing mastectomy depending on the location of the cancer, the size and shape of the breast, and the location of the nipple.